Demographics of Bhutan: Life expectancy at birth

 Female: 71.7 years (2017 est.)

 Life expectancy at birth is 70.2 years, which is an increase from 66.3 years in 2005.
 Women (71.7 years) live longer than men (68.8).

 In 2018, Prime Minister Tshering Tobgay announced that the average life expectancy at birth has surpassed 70.

+Religions

+Bhutan is a Buddhist country by constitution and Buddhism plays a vital role in the country.

+The official religion in Bhutan is Buddhism, which is practiced by 74.7% of the population.
+Hinduism is followed by 22.6% of the Population.

+The freedom of religion is guaranteed by the King.

+In the past, approximately 75% of the population of 770,000 followed either the Drukpa Lineage of the Kagyu school, the Nyingma school of Tibetan Buddhism or another school of Buddhism.
+Almost 22% of citizens (mainly Lhotshampas) practiced Hinduism.